 Stress is a physical or emotional response to a demanding or challenging situation.
 Your body is designed to adapt to short-term stress; it can even help you make a decision or motivate you to be more productive.
-But chronic, unrelenting stress can seriously affect your health and daily behaviors, including when and what food you eat.
+However, chronic, unrelenting stress can seriously affect your health and daily behaviors, including when and what food you eat.

 Also called emotional eating, stress eating usually has little to do with actual hunger.
 Instead, it centers around emotions.
 It’s a way to deal with uncomfortable feelings, but it can undermine your efforts to feel good in your body (or stall weight loss if this is your goal).